 Step 3 – Create New OST File and Synchronize

 If you cannot fix the synchronization issue even after using the above methods and fail to synchronize it, your OST file can be corrupt or damaged.
-In that case, you have to recreate and re-synchronize the OST file.
+In that case, you have to recreate OST file and then re-synchronize it again.

 How to Rebuild New OST?

 - Go to C:\Users\administrator\AppData\Local\Microsoft Outlook

 - Find the OST file and rename the old file with a different extension.
 (For example, replace .OST with .OLD extension).